CintiaG/MuPET-Flow/README.md

 ## Dependencies

-The following R libraries are required to run MuPET-Flow.
+The following R libraries are required to run MuPETFlow.
 These are installed automatically during the setup.
 If automatic installation fails, you can manually install them:

 * [shiny](https://shiny.posit.co/r/getstarted/shiny-basics/lesson1/index.html)
 * [shinythemes](https://rstudio.github.io/shinythemes/)